scalio/flutter/README.md

 Our iOS support is in canary phase as we continue to work on tooling around package managers (SPM, CocoaPods) etc.

-While we got some samples sucessfully built with Bazel, we still met some pitfalls, which we need to workaround first to start ours projects migration to Bazel.
+While we got some samples successfully built with Bazel, we still met some pitfalls, which we need to workaround first to start ours projects migration to Bazel.

 Now we are working on possible best practices for iOS development process with Bazel and formalizing our contribution suggestions.